KAISER Idell

 • Just pure, ungovernable function

-Fun Fact: The first 100 lamps were sold to Parisian jazz clubs—the only spaces wild enough for them.
+Fun Fact: The first 100 lamps were sold to Parisian jazz club, the only spaces wild enough for them.

 SHOP KAISER IDELL — Timeless enough to outlast regimes.